Healthdirect Free Australian health advice you can count on.

 How is claustrophobia treated?

-Your doctor or psychiatrist might also prescribe medicine to manage some of the symptoms as part of your treatment.
+Your doctor or psychiatrist might also prescribe medicines to manage some of the symptoms as part of your treatment.

-Your doctor can advise you about which treatment options which may suit you.
+Your health team can advise you about which treatment options may suit you.

 Learn more here about the development and quality assurance of healthdirect content.